 “Well, Doctor, what have we got—a Republic or a Monarchy?”

 “A Republic,” Franklin replied, “if you can keep it.”

 One can witness, daily, new attempts at usurpations of power and overturning free elections as the current matched set of “ruling elites” tries to undo the will of the People and plunge the country into anarchy.
 Indeed, it seems that there is little in American political life that has not, since November, had some appointed group of malign Faction assigned to it for purposes of some dubious transformation.
-On every hand, “news show,” social media platform, and elsewhere one can witness an endless stream of baseless vituperation and spite aimed at overturning the ship of state.
+On every hand, on “news shows,” on social media platforms, and elsewhere one can witness an endless stream of baseless vituperation and spite aimed at overturning the ship of state.

 H.L.
 Mencken, no stranger to realpolitik in the United States once put it this way, “Democracy is the theory that the common people know what they want, and deserve to get it good and hard.”

 An American president during the shooting phase of the last Civil War put it this way:

 “Fondly do we hope, fervently do we pray, that this mighty scourge of war may speedily pass away.
 Yet, if God wills that it continue until all the wealth piled by the bondsman’s two hundred and fifty years of unrequited toil shall be sunk, and until every drop of blood drawn with the lash shall be paid by another drawn with the sword, as was said three thousand years ago, so still it must be said “the judgments of the Lord are true and righteous altogether.” — Abraham Lincoln: Second Inaugural Address